manu-eu/Leao-E/README.md

 I'm also studying Apache Kafka and Deno Lang.

-> the essence of a programmer is the capacity to adapt himself <br/>
+> The essence of a programmer is the capacity to adapt himself <br/>
 > to the new technologies and keep learning every day!
 <!--
 **Leao-E/Leao-E** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.